Sixteen reporters in eight countries lift the lid on Europe’s inscrutable biomass industry.

 The result: a pan-European story about the effect of Western European subsidies on Estonia’s forests, plus a series of radio, print and online publications in partner media outlets.

 In 2009, the Renewable Energy Directive came into force across the EU, mandating that member states must start to transition their energy supply to renewable sources.
-Since then we have seen EU power production from wind and solar surpass coal for the first time as well as the rapid growth of biomass as an alternative “renewable” fuel.
+Since then, we have seen the rapid growth of biomass as an alternative “renewable” fuel.

 Biomass, specifically wood pellets, has become the main source of renewable energy in the EU, with a share of almost 60 percent, fuelled by lucrative subsidies from member states relying on it for their transition.
 An entire industry has developed around the switch to biomass that operates across state lines and with almost no scrutiny or transparency.